S4F4Y4T/Devironment/readme.md

 The tool is easy to use and requires no prior knowledge of setting up a development environment.
 Simply run the script and follow the prompts, and your development environment will be up and running in no time.

-And, last but not least, Devironment is a tool of the dev, by the dev, and for the dev

 ## Authors

 - [@S4F4Y4T](https://www.github.com/S4F4Y4T)